mtyeh411/card-case-editor/README.md

 ## Licensing
-Source in this repository is licensed under the GNU General Public License v3.0 (GNU GPLv3), see `LICENSE` for details.
+Source in this repository is licensed under the 2-clause BSD licnese, see `LICENSE` for details.

 ### Fonts
 Fonts in the `static/fonts` directory were created by Yann Le Coroller and